1 Legend of Apollo

 I curiously glanced through the glass panels, wanting to get a glimpse of the driver.
 I’m going to give whoever that is a piece of my mind!
-I huffed and rolled my eyes as I turned back to the young lady in front of me.
+As I turned back to the young lady in front of me, I rolled my eyes.

 “Is there a problem, ma’am?”
-She asked as she peeked out, curiosity was evident at the tone of her voice.
+She asked as she peeked out.
+Curiosity was evident in the tone of her voice.

 But then I snapped out of my dirty daydream when I finally realized who he was.
 I gasped in horror.

-I just ogled our Alpha!
-In front of him!!
+I just ogled our Alpha in front of him!!
 He nodded in return.
-I immediately lowered my gaze on the ground.
-On the ground.
-And in hell if possible.
-The deeper the better.
+I immediately lowered my gaze to the ground.
+And in hell, if possible.
+The deeper, the better.
 I was frantically screaming inside.
 I hope he didn’t hear me!
 Tell me you didn’t!!

 There’s no way in hell that he heard that, right?
-He was inside his car!
-Well, even if he’s the Alpha he’s still an ass for doing that.
-He just doesn’t have to know that I said it.
+He was inside his car.
+Well, even if he’s the Alpha, he’s still an ass for doing that.
+He just doesn’t need to know that I said it.

 I unconsciously stared at him, not ogle as he talked to the clerk.

 It was the first time that I’d seen him at a close distance.
-And as I inspected his heavenly body, my gaze fell on something—Oh my!
-That’s a very fine piece of ass you’ve got there, sir.
+And as I inspected his heavenly body, my gaze fell on something—Oh my, what an excellent piece of ass you’ve got there, sir.
 I blushed at my dirty thought, staring at his blessed ass.

-“Are you done checking me out?”
-He suddenly asked, holding his laugh.
-Horror was the only thing that could describe best of what I was feeling.
+“Are you done checking me out?” he suddenly asked, holding his laugh.
+Horror was the only thing that could describe best what I was feeling.
 Winter has come.

 Oh my god!
 That did not just happen!
 Angel of death, just take me now!
 I’m begging you!
 Save me from this horrible nightmare!
 I mentally screamed as I flushed in embarrassment.
 I bit my lips, calculating my next move.

-“Uhm, I don’t know what you’re talking about, Alpha,” I flatly denied, sparing him a passing glance before I faced the counter once again.
+“Um, I don’t know what you’re talking about, Alpha,” I denied, sparing him a passing glance before I faced the counter once again.
 My heart wanted to abandon my chest so badly.
 I heard him chuckled.